zuozhenggh/learning-library/developer-library/integration-with-soa-workshop/README.md

 The order processing system must be accessible through multiple protocols, data formats, and client types, including mobile devices:

-  * Business trends indicate that Company X must launch a mobile application soon and the new order processing service must support access through RESTful APIs.
+  * Business trends indicate that Company X, let's called it Avitek, must launch a mobile application soon and the new order processing service must support access through RESTful APIs.

-  * In addition to the existing online direct store, Company X plans to launch a service in which orders are received through a different channel (as batch comma-separated value (CSV) files over FTP or EDI format via EDI Trading Partner).
+  * In addition to the existing online direct store, Avitek plans to launch a service in which orders are received through a different channel (as batch comma-separated value (CSV) files over FTP or EDI via B2B Trading Partner.
 They must eventually be processed and fulfilled using the same new order provisioning infrastructure.

 For large orders, a customer's credit history must be checked before sending the order for fulfillment.
 Otherwise, the order is rejected.
 Initially, credit is checked by internal departments, but later must be integrated with PayPal.
 Changing credit providers must not disrupt order processing operations.